mrcberkay/Text-Analysis/README.md

 ## Setup Instructions

 1. **Install Python:** Ensure you have Python 3.9.0 installed on your computer.
+Also make sure to tick "Add Python 3.9.0 to PATH" during the installation process.
 2. **Get an OpenAI API Key:** Visit the OpenAI website to obtain your API key.
 Make sure that your account has enough credit.
 3. **Edit `similarityUtils.py`:**
     * Open the file `similarityUtils.py` in a text editor (VS Code, PyCharm, etc.).